Layered Frames for Williams Lea Tag

 Rhythmic framing, screening and layering devices

-This 7,200 sqft workplace reinforces the Williams Lea Tag’s pursuit in fostering a spirited, sociable and collaborative work environment in a way that echoes the unique spatial experience of the adjacent Lockhart Road, where networks of Neon Signs, Scaffolds and Shopfronts superimpose public and private realms.
+This 7,200sqft (670sqm) workplace reinforces the Williams Lea Tag’s pursuit in fostering a spirited, sociable and collaborative work environment in a way that echoes the unique spatial experience of the adjacent Lockhart Road, where networks of neon signs, Sscaffolds and shopfronts superimpose public and private realms.

 Open plan & supporting functions